 Nicholas's publications include more than a hundred books, monographs, reviews and articles concerned with the history, technology and use of the organ.
 They are listed below.
 His Cambridge Ph.D. on the evolution of the English organ in the nineteenth century broke new ground, and in its published form (The making of the Victorian organ, Cambridge University Press, 1990) is recognised as the standard work on its subject.
 The Cambridge Companion to the organ (1998) – co-edited with Geoffrey Webber – is an introduction to the instrument and its repertoire for students.
+In 2020, Organ Building in Georgian and Victorian England: the work of Gray & Davidson, 1772–1890 was published by the Boydell Press.
 As well as many articles in organ and church music journals, conference proceedings and collaborative studies, he has published a number of monographs on historic organs and their restoration.

 In 2017, Nicholas was elected Honorary President of the British Institute of Organ Studies.